Lucaskrell/go_revshell/README.md

 ![Go-RevShell-Banner](img/Go-RevShell-Banner.jpeg)

-Go-RevShell NOT STABLE - LINUX VERSION TO BE TESTED
+Go-RevShell - README HAS TO BE REWORKED BEFORE GOING OPEN SOURCE
 =======

 Pure standard Golang implementation of a reverse-shell generator and a tcp listener.
 PTY RevShell not ready.